The Almanachus,

 There is also, among the bolder disputants, a strain of argument that time itself is illusory, and that “before” and “after” are conveniences of the body rather than truths of the Werld, though this belief is by no means universal.

-Queens, osings, demons, & beasts of wonder
+Osings, demons, & beasts of wonder

 by Gaven bythe Wells, Lecturer of the College of Divinity, the Scola